open-easyrtc/open-easyrtc/docs/easyrtc_faq.md

 When will WebRTC be ready for production?
 -----------------------------------------

 Currently the WebRTC W3C specification is still being finalized.
 The original posted date for reaching recommendation status was overly optimistic (Q1 2013).
-With implementation methods still being debated, be prepared for it to take until Q4 2013 (or longer).
+With implementation methods still being debated, be prepared for it to take until Q4 2014 (or longer).

 As the specification gets closer to recommendation status, we expect those browsers which are currently working on WebRTC to better communicate with each other.
+Currently the biggest contended issues surround video codec requirements.

 Some browsers may wait until after the standard reaches recommendation status to implement WebRTC.

 How about Multi-way Conversations?
 ----------------------------------
 WebRTC doesn't support multicast or broadcast packets (currently), so the only way to do multi-way conversations is a star configuration: each peer establishes a connection to every other peer.
-The EasyRTC API will support this and we provide a demo.
+The EasyRTC API does support this and we provide a demo.

 Check out [tawk.com](http://tawk.com) for an in-production example.